rajdeepk012/fastapi_practice/session_notes/session_4.md

 ### Pydantic Models - Data Classes

 **What is Pydantic?**
-- Python library for data validation and parsing
+- Python library for data validation and parsing #Parsing = breaking down raw input and converting it into a usable, structured form.
-- Uses type hints to validate data automatically
+- Uses type hints and models  to validate data automatically
 - FastAPI uses it for request/response validation

 **BaseModel:**